pacha/vem-doc/content/docs/users-guide/windows.rst

     :`Space` `k`: jump to window above cursor
     :`Space` `l`: jump to window to the right of cursor

-You can also switch between two windows with:
+You can also alternate positions between two windows with:

     :`Ctrl-w` `Ctrl-w`: jump to previous window